 Malaya competed at the Olympic Games in 1956 and 1960, before expanding their borders to include North Borneo and for a short time Singapore, and competing as Malaysia.
 Crete once sent their own athletes to the Olympic Games before joining Greece, Newfoundland early on sent some athletes but is now part of Canada, and Netherlands Antilles has recently joined The Netherlands.

 The Soviet Union (USSR) had a very successful period of Olympic participation before it was dissolved in the early 1990, then competed as the Unified Team in 1992 and now each of the regions compete under their own name: Armenia, Azerbaijan, Belarus, Georgia, Estonia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.
-The nation of Czechoslovakia too had a long and successful Olympic history from 1920 until splitting into the Czech Republic and Slovakia in 1993.
+The nation of Czechoslovakia too had a long and successful Olympic history from 1920 until splitting into the Czechia and Slovakia in 1993.
 In 1991, Yugoslavia slit up and the independent countries of Slovenia, Croatia, Bosnia and Herzegovina, North Macedonia, and Serbia-Montenegro were formed.
 Serbia-Montenegro was later split into Serbia and Montenegro.

 List of Past Participating Countries

 - Bohemia (1900-1912)

 - Mixed Team (1896, 1900, 1904)